-Most people usually ask this question because it is very difficult to know where the Bookkeeper’s role ends and where the Tax Accountants role begins.
+Most people usually ask the above question because it is very difficult to know where the Bookkeeper’s role ends and where the Tax Accountant’s role begins.
 To make matters worse, sometimes the two are interrelated.
 Some Tax Accountants provide both a Bookkeeping service as well as a Tax Accountant service.
-Generally Tax Accountants with the appropriate licences can do all the work of the Bookkeeper.
+Generally Tax Accountants with the appropriate licences can do the work of the Bookkeeper.

 Difference in Scope of Services

 In Australia, the Bookkeepers role includes the following:

 - Accounts Receivable: Management of quotes, sales orders, invoicing , receipting and payment collection

 - Accounts Payable: Management of quotes, purchase orders, supplier invoices, payments and reconciliations

 - General Ledger Accounts Reconciliations

 - Payroll: Management and advisory including Single Touch Payroll